Izuagba/AI-Antimalarial-Inhibitor-Discovery/README.md

 ## 🌍 Citation
 If you use this repository or workflow in your research, please cite as:

 > **Izuagba Favour Ogadinma** (2025). * Generative AI-Driven Design and Machine Learning Prediction of Inhibitors Targeting Plasmodium falciparum Dihydrofolate Reductase–Thymidylate Synthase.* GitHub Repository.

+# ✨ “Combining chemistry, computation, and curiosity to discover tomorrow’s medicines.”